Submitting information

 That's an excellent question.

-Your NFT will be composed on three elements.
-A policyID, an asset Name, a quantity.
+Your NFT will be composed of three elements: a policyID, an asset Name, and a quantity.

-For NFTs, all of this components shall be a UNIQUE, otherwise it's not a NFT anymore.
+For NFTs, all of these components shall be UNIQUE, otherwise it's not an NFT anymore.

-To make sure that we cannot use the same POLICY ID again in the future and potentially build another similar NFT, we are using a Time-Locking policy.
+To ensure we cannot use the same POLICY ID again in the future and potentially create another similar NFT, we are using a Time-Locking policy.

 Long story short again: we make sure that this policyID cannot be used after the specific slot on the blockchain.